allenai/mup/README.md

 The intrinsic evaluation will be done by ROUGE, using ROUGE-1, -2, -L metrics.
 The average of the ROUGE-F scores obtained against the multiple summaries would be used for final ranking.

 ## Submission Instructions
-We will use [Codalab](https://codalab.lisn.upsaclay.fr/) to evaluate submissions against the test set.
+We will use [Codalab](https://codalab.lisn.upsaclay.fr/) to evaluate submissions against the hidden test set.
 Please follow the below instructions to evaluate and report your team results:
 1. Create a [Codalab](https://codalab.lisn.upsaclay.fr/) account
 2. Create a `.csv` file with your system generated summaries on the test set.
 The submission should be **a single csv file** containing **all generated test set summaries**.
 The `.csv` file should have two columns: